bitovi/academy/src/angular/14-building-order-form/building-order-form.md

 ## Importing 3rd Party Plugins

 In our markup we would like to display our lunch and dinner menus in tabs.
-Instead of creating our own library, let's import a well supported one, <a href="https://valor-software.com/ngx-bootstrap/#/documentation#getting-started" >ngx-bootstrap</a>:
+Instead of creating our own library, let’s import a well supported one, <a href="https://valor-software.com/ngx-bootstrap/#/documentation#getting-started" >ngx-bootstrap</a>:

 ✏️ Run: